SkafteNicki/dtu_mlops/s1_development_environment/command_line.md

     (as administrator) Windows Command Prompt.
 You can in general complete all exercises in the course from a normal Windows Command Prompt, but some are easier to do if you run from WSL.

-    If you decide to run in WSL you need to remember that you now have two different systems, and install a package on one system does not mean that it is installed on the other.
+    If you decide to run in WSL you need to remember that you now have two different systems, and installing a package on one system does not mean that it is installed on the other.
 For example, if you install `pip` in WSL, you need to install it again in Windows if you want to use it there.